nas5w/typeofnan-javascript-quizzes/content/questions/delete-object-properties/index.md

 You can use the JavaScript [delete operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete) to remove a property from an object.

-Both option A and D will give TypeError, because neither `car.delete` nor `car.color.delete` is a function.
+Both option A and D will give a TypeError, because neither `car.delete` nor `car.color.delete` is a function.

-Option C will give Reference error becuase `color` is not defined.
-However, `delete car['color']` will work, notice the quotation mark around `color`.
+Option C will give a ReferenceError becuase `color` is not defined.
+However, `delete car['color']` will work - notice the quotation marks around `color`.